RKeyIT/MyHelloWorld/README_ActiveQuests.md

 **Quest 7**

-    In MONEYS array must not be negative or 0 numbers.
+    1) In MONEYS array must not be negative or 0 numbers.
+    2) FIX THIS NULL STRING....
+ATANTION!